 Climate change scenarios predict major changes in biome distribution in South Africa.
 Individual species and ecosystems will respond differently to climate change, some potentially increasing in abundance or range, others declining or contracting.
 Ecosystems will experience changes in their species mix, and these changes may increase their vulnerability to further change or to climate extremes.
 Models indicate that climate change impacts will largely consist of latitudinal and altitudinal shifts in potential species' distributions while others suggest that the complete disappearance of critical climate types and dependent species are possible.
 Climate change will affect not only the survivorship of particular species, but also fragment the landscape and affect the natural resources that species have adapted to use in their natural environment.
 Species are thus marginalised and forced to move elsewhere to find places to live and food to eat.
 The impact of climate change will therefore increase the risk of species extinction and impact on biodiversity integrity.
-This District comprises biophysical and altitudinal gradients extending in all directions, primarily as a result of the central and western highland areas, which highlights the critical role that this municipality is likely to perform in biodiversity conservation in response to climate change.
-It is concluded that this District includes areas of biome resilience, where the current biome may persist in the face of climate change, under different climate change scenarios.
+This District comprises biophysical and altitudinal gradients extending in all directions, primarily as a result of the central and western highland areas, which highlights the critical role that this District includes areas of biome resilience, where the current biome may persist in the face of climate change, under different climate change scenarios.
 However, ongoing fragmentation increases vulnerability to climate change and reduces resilience.